JoeWoodworker

 • Cure Time - The amount of time that it takes for the glue to fully harden (usually out side of the press).

-• Pot Life - The length of time in which a glue can be used after it is mixed (PPR's are mixed with water.
-Unibond is mixed with its companion hardener).
+• Pot Life - The length of time in which a glue can be used after it is mixed.
+For the list shown above, only the PPR glue requires mixing.

 The Vac FAQ